huggingface/text-generation-inference/docs/source/conceptual/streaming.md

 ![A diff of streaming vs non streaming](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/streaming-generation-visual.gif)

 With token streaming, the server can start returning the tokens before having to wait for the whole generation.
-The users start to see something happening much earlier than before the work is done.
+Users start to see something happening much earlier than before the work is complete.
 This has different positive effects:

 * Users can get results orders of magnitude earlier for extremely long queries.
 * Seeing something in progress allows users to stop the generation if it's not going in the direction they expect.